 Roman numerals were used to record numbers in stone, art and coins.
 However that was a long time ago, these days they are used for list items, chapter headings, copyright dates and to mark film sequels such as the Star Wars films.

 Roman numerals are also used on clock and watch faces.
 If you have seen a clock with Roman numbers, you may have realised that the number four is written as IIII instead of IV, this is because it adds symmetry to the clock face – although I don’t really think it adds symmetry at all.
 Numerals are often used to show the time on sundials too.

 You can see a long list of Roman Numerals.
-It goes from 1 to 2016, and don’t ask why it stops at that number, but yeah.

 And finally, if you’re wondering what the year is in Roman numerals, here’s your answer:

 2013 = MMXIII

 2014 = MMXIV